seventt/seventt.github.io/_posts/2021-01-21-model-efficiency-and-model-accuracy.markdown

 <div class="thecap">MnasNet architecture.</div>
 </div>

-Factorized Hierarchical Search Space: It introduces a novel factorized hierarchical search space that factorizes a CNN model into unique blocks and then searches for the operations and connections per block separately, thus allowing different layer architectures in different blocks.
-Our intuition is that we need to search for the best operations based on the input and output shapes to obtain better accuratelatency trade-offs.
+**Factorized Hierarchical Search Space**: It introduces a novel factorized hierarchical search space that factorizes a CNN model into unique blocks and then searches for the operations and connections **per block separately**, thus allowing different layer architectures in different blocks.
+Our intuition is that we need to search for the best operations based on the input and output shapes to obtain better accuracy and latency trade-offs.

 <div class="imgcap">
 <img src="/assets/mobilenets/factorized-hierarchical-search-space.png">